dmahfuzd70/Linux-7/RHCE/Lesson 06 - Working with Linux Samba Server.md

-comment = Access files stores 	 -> Comment displayed in Network. path = /samba/backup             -> Path of directory associated with the share. host allow = IP address          -> Specify which domain can access this share ( Also you can make entry of it in global section). host deny= IP address            -> Specify which domain can’t access this share. valid users = username           -> Name of users who can access the share. public = No/Yes                  -> Specify whether guest user can access this share or not. writable = No/yes                -> Specify whether the shared directory is writable or not.
+comment = Access files stores 	 -> Comment displayed in Network. path = /samba/backup             -> Path of directory associated with the share. host allow = IP address          -> Specify which domain can access this share ( Also you can make entry of it in global section). host deny= IP address            -> Specify which domain canâ€™t access this share. valid users = username           -> Name of users who can access the share. public = No/Yes                  -> Specify whether guest user can access this share or not. writable = No/yes                -> Specify whether the shared directory is writable or not.